DhirajAggarwal/Test_App_MavenIntegration/README.md

 # Test_App_MavenIntegration
-This repository contains the "Google Maps" App and Tower App automation using Appium, Eclipse and TestNG.
+This repository contains the Tower App automation using Appium, Eclipse and TestNG.
 Real device is used for it.
 This project is a Maven Project.
 You can run this by simple "mvn test" command.